Home › How Litigation Costs Behave > When costs continue after the outcome is already clearWhen costs continue after the outcome is already clear

 It reflects how civil litigation operates once it has progressed beyond its early stages.

-As the end point becomes more visible, activity continues along the path already established.
+As the end point becomes more visible, activity may continue along the path already established.